RichKMLS/Random-Number-3D-Wheel-in-Excel/README.md

 # Random-Number-3D-Wheel-in-Excel :green_book:
-Used to demonstrate how VBA can be integrated with 3D shapes to deliver smooth and simple animations.
+This project demonstrates the creative use of VBA to animate 3D shapes in Excel.
+I created a 3D wheel with 12 segments, labeled 1 through 12.
+The wheel spins randomly and stops at a selected number, which flashes green to indicate the winner.
+The duration and intensity of the spinning are determined by a random number generator, adding suspense and excitement to the animation.
+This project showcases my skills and innovation in using Excel beyond its conventional functions.

 ![theamazingspinningwheel](https://user-images.githubusercontent.com/105183376/172466157-d9ce2d85-3eac-4029-b77e-136451a1179c.png)
-In this example—a number will be randomly selected from a wheel labeled 1 through 12.
-It may choose this number very quickly or it may draw out the process through the use of 'suspense' decided by RNG.

 ----
 ###### Build Instructions